Tatu-Denis-Dimitrie/Wack-Attack/README.md

 ✔ **Movement and Shooting**: Use **WASD** to move and **Spacebar** to shoot.
 ✔ **Bombs and Floatation Devices**: Bombs randomly spawn, destroying surrounding walls and providing life-saving floatation devices.
 ✔ **Kill Rewards**: Players are rewarded with points for eliminating other ducks, which can be used for upgrades.
+✔ Music and Sound Effects: Immersive background music and sound effects enhance the gameplay experience.

 ## Game Controls